 To bring a personal injury claim on negligence in Maryland, you must prove four elements:

-- the defendant was under a duty to protect the plaintiff from injury,
+- the defendant owed a duty to plaintiff

 - the defendant breached that duty,